mik-ald/PortfolioProjects/README.md

 # Portfolio Projects

 The projects within this repository were developed for my own personal training and portfolio.
-They each contain solutions that ultimatley showcase my expertise within each language, and knowledge I would be able to use in future work/projects.
+They each contain solutions that ultimatley showcase my expertise within each language, and any knowledge I would be able to use in future work/projects.

 Here is a summary of the different techniques used per Project: